komagata/lokka-rbconfig/README.md

 # Lokka Rbconfig

-This is a plug-in of Lokka that displays the environment of Ruby.
+This is a plugin of Lokka that displays the environment of Ruby.

 ## Installation